Frequently Asked Questions

 How does the anonymous rating work?

 When you interact with a paper, you will be randomly assigned a pseudonym, e.g. "PurpleMicroscope".
 This is your anonymous name for this paper only, meaning if you interact through the comments you will always show up with the name user name for this paper, but other papers may also have comments or reviews by "PurpleMicroscope" that aren't you.
 Your personal profile is available to view, however the papers you have rated are not visible on it.
+Your reviews are also anonymised for the admins, meaning we can only see the pseudonym.

 I can't find Paper X?

-This may be because it hasn't been indexed on CrossRef yet - if you encounter this problem, drop us on an email at info@paperstars.org.
+This may be because it hasn't been indexed on CrossRef yet.
+If you encounter this problem, drop us on an email at info@paperstars.org.

 What makes the rating system different?